PierreSenellart/provsql/doc/source/user/casestudy6.rst

 value to full precision, while ``monte-carlo`` returns a Hoeffding-bounded estimate that tightens as ``n`` grows.

+See :doc:`the chapter on continuous distributions
-See :doc:`continuous-distributions` for the full surface and :doc:`studio` for the Studio reference.
+<continuous-distributions>` for the full surface and
+:doc:`the Studio chapter <studio>` for the Studio reference.